UX Strategy: Guide, Insights, Tips for 2025

 Implementing Automation Processes for Sustained Improvement

-Additionally, running these automated processes will help you keep an eye on user engagement in the long term.
+Running these automated processes will help you keep an eye on user engagement in the long term.
 This way, when something isn’t working as well as expected or could be improved — you’ll know immediately.
-Collecting this data continuously will allow you to enhance your products or services with direct insight into what each specific demographic wants.
+Collecting this data continuously will allow you to enhance your digital product with direct insight into what each specific demographic wants.

 Source: Possessed Photography on Unsplash